nicercode/2021_BEES_coding_intro/README.md

 # BEES stats course 2018 - intro to R
-This is the repo for the introduction t oR programming component of the BEES stats course
+This is the repo for the introduction to R programming component of the BEES stats course

 ## Content overview
 [Head over here](https://github.com/nicercode/2018_BEES_regression/blob/master/Overview.md) for the content